DeepkumarMulapakula/azure-mainframe-landing-zone-public/docs/Solutions/raincode/raincode.md

-# Azure Mainframe Deployment using Raincode 360
+# Azure Mainframe Deployment using Raincode Metal Linux

-This reference architecture shows how to run a mainframe deployment using Raincode360.
+This reference architecture shows how to run a mainframe deployment using Raincode Metal Linux.
 This baseline follows [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) pillars to enable a resilient solution.
 Some of the key benefits of migrating to a cloud infrastructure using Raincode are the following:
 * Enable adoption of a flexible and scalable platform by using the latest technologies through .NET Core.
 * Improved customer experience through integration with modern applications such as web and mobile.
 * Transformation of your legacy applications into micro- or service-oriented architecture (SOA)
 * Control over your total cost of ownership (TCO) through Azure's scalability and availability features.

 ## Architecture
-Raincode 360 is readily available through the Azure Marketplace.
-The accelerator deploys all the components that are required to run your applications in a cloud-native environment using Raincode 360.
+Raincode Metal Linux is readily available through the Azure Marketplace.
+The accelerator deploys all the components that are required to run your applications in a cloud-native environment using Raincode Metal Linux.
 Note, the components that are built are generally described in the [main](/README.md) page.
 The key differentiator of this solution is that the virtual machines that are provisioned by the accelerator are built with the latest Raincode 360 Marketplace image.
 This approach for the deployment ensures that the solution is fully supported by Raincode.
 ![image](/docs/images/raincode.png)

 ## Deploy this scenario